-Learning Innovation for Tomorrow (LIFT) is our professional support programme to bring transformative, futures-oriented learning into the curriculum, co-curriculum and education support.
-It is led by the Sustainability Team, with support from the Academic Development Unit, delivering curriculum change initiatives to support our sustainability strategy and internationalisation strategy.
+Learning Innovation for Tomorrow (LIFT) is our professional support programme to bring transformative, futures-oriented learning into course experiences.
+LIFT is led by the Sustainability Team and supported by the Academic Development Unit, to deliver curriculum change as part of our sustainability strategy.

-LIFT offers funding and guidance for new initiatives that enable course teams to experiment in Education for Sustainability.
-It also supports university-community learning partnerships through RCE Severn, our UN Regional Centre of Expertise in Sustainability Education.
-To find out more about LIFT funding in 2019/20, see our FAQs.
+LIFT offers funding and guidance for course teams to experiment in Education for Sustainability (EfS).
+It also supports community learning partnerships through RCE Severn, our UN Regional Centre of Expertise in sustainability education.

 Changing learning experiences

-LIFT is grounded in the principles of Education for Sustainability and provides new professional development opportunities for our academics as well as experiences for our students.
-It supports them to be more than specialists trained in one discipline, and to educate and collaborate to support the development of sustainability from a broader professional and societal viewpoint.
+LIFT is grounded in principles of Education for Sustainability and provides opportunities for our academics and students to extend insights beyond their discipline, to educate and to collaborate on sustainability from a broader professional and societal viewpoint.

 See our quick guide to applying LIFT principles in learning experiences